markelliot/result/readme.md

 # Result
 A Rust-inspired success and error container, useful for propagating errors instead of exceptions.

-One model for this type is as an {@link Optional} that instead of being "present" or "empty" is "present" or "error", where the error state might provide additional information about why the state isn't "present".
+One model for this type is as an `Optional` that instead of being "present" or "empty" is "present" or "error", where the error state might provide additional information about why the state isn't "present".